 Made in 2009, this is when Chris O’Dowd was still an awkward nerd, rather than a Hollywood sex magnet, and he does his IT Crowd thing well.
 His two friends are less good, as they feel too similar to each other and not particularly memorable.
 Where this gets extra points is for its clever time travelling plot, which explores all the usual paradoxes but in a fun way, from which Primer could learn a lot.

 It’s also one for the nerds, with a smattering of sci fi movie references and quotes to spot.
-It also uses a Boney M song as a motif to signify a time period in the pub, which can only be a good thing.
+And the use of a Boney M song as a motif to signify a time period in the pub can only be a good thing.

 While it’s not a timeless masterpiece, as a pleasant indie comedy it’s good.
 It’s like a stoned conversation made into a film, like three blokes wondering what would happen if the stupid ideas they write down were to become hugely successful in years to come.
 It also has the edge on last year’s Safety Not Guaranteed, where a time traveller puts an ad in a newspaper for a companion to test his machine with.
 Is time travel comedy now its own sub genre?